EricGomesGregory/DnD-Wulfgar/Wulfgar/Equipment/Misc/3-Rare/Rings.md

 When awarding this item roll a d10, on a roll of 1 to 9 the ring has this many charges available; on a roll of 0 the party finds the ring besides a cat, the ring has 9 charges now.

 </div>

+#### Petrified Wood Ring
+*Wondrous item (ring), rare* (Attunement)
+___
+A simple plain ring made of petrified wood.

+***Poison Resistance.***
+You are immune to the Poisoned condition, and you gain resistance to poison damage.

+Whenever you suffer poison damage a wood-bark like growth spreads from the finger of the ring.
+Breaking the attunement to this item doesn't remove the growth.